-Don't even try listening on more than one device at the same time with a standard subscription - you'll be instantly be cut off on one of the devices, given a stern warning and administered with a painful electric shock.
-One of those things isn't true.
+Don't even try listening on more than one device at the same time with a standard subscription – you'll be instantly be cut off on one of the devices.

-Apple currently also offers a three-month trial, useful if you are considering a switch from Spotify.
+Apple also currently offers a three-month trial, which is useful if you're considering a switch from Spotify.

 Focus on music discovery